briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	normal_parasites <-  parasite_data[na.omit(parasite_data$Virulence == 0.8), ]

-We use `na.omit` because there are some Virulence values that are NA, or not present in the dataset.
+We use `na.omit` because there are some Virulence values that are NA, or not present in the data set.
 These are runs that do not have parasites, and we should hold on to those too as a control.

 	no_parasites <- parasite_data[is.na(parasite_data$Virulence), ]